It’s that back-to-school time of year

 Chloe’s story is not unique.
 Around a quarter of blind and partially sighted children are unhappy with their life because of their sight loss.*

-Will you make a donation to the Vision Foundation this autumn to help more young people like Chloe to feel included, understood and positive about the future?
+Through your wonderful fundraising, we can help more young people like Chloe to feel included, understood and positive about the future.
 Thank you for making a difference!

 *Survey of Young People Parents Educators and Mobility Specialists, Nzegwu ad Dooley 2008 (1) p127 (2) p116